TIME Coin Documentation

 Quick Start

-The testnet is live.
+TIME Coin is live on mainnet.
 The fastest way to get started is to install the GUI wallet on your local machine, then optionally set up a masternode on a Linux server.

 1. Install the Wallet (Local Machine)